-Students have access to state-of-the-art laboratories specializing in cytogenetics, molecular genetics, biochemical genetics, and bioinformatics.
-The curriculum includes hands-on training with cutting-edge technologies used in genomic sequencing, gene expression analysis, and computational genetics.
+Students have access to state-of-the-art laboratories specializing in molecular and cell biology, genetics and bioinformatics.
+The curriculum includes hands-on training with cutting-edge technologies.
 The program integrates online learning tools, including bioinformatics software and research databases.
 Online access to scientific journals, e-books, and digital learning platforms is gained through a collaboration with local universities.
 The library is a study environment and teaching halls are spacious, new and well equipped.